An app that generates recipes off photo of ingredients? San Jose State students brainstorm unique solutions to COVID-19

 SAN JOSE, Calif.
-(KGO) -- The global pandemic has created more problems than answers, but that's not stopping young minds from addressing them.
+(KGO) -- The global novel coronavirus pandemic has created more problems than answers, but that's not stopping young minds from addressing them.

 This is the new reality of student life at San Jose State University.
 COVID-19 has produced many new challenges.